CesGensLaB/scilens-demos/6-reader-txt-fixed-cols-1-base/README.md

 ## Instructions

 1. `cd` to this folder
-2. Run with discover `scilens run --collect-discover .`
+2. Run with discover `scilens run .`